Grounds For Harassment Lawsuit

 • Screenshots or pdfs of any inappropriate emails, texts, photos, videos, or any relevant social post

-• Any attempt to complain about this problem, it may be verbal or written
+• Any attempt to complain about this problem may be verbal or written.

-It will be beneficial for you to tell the person harassing you to stop the unwanted behavior.
+It will benefit you to tell the person harassing you to stop the unwanted behavior.
 It will help to strengthen your case.
 If you can’t do it personally or verbally, you can also send an email or any written application about this issue.
-Make sure you write clear and specific.
+Make sure you write clearly and precisely.
 This written application will help in court to prove your claim.

-It is essential to have a policy on Harassment, and if your company has such a policy, you should go through the procedure and guidelines for reporting Harassment.
-You can easily find such a procedure from your company’s website or notice board of your company.
-If you couldn’t find such guidelines or policies, you should contact the HR manager.
+It is essential to have a policy on harassment, and if your company has such a policy, you should go through the procedure and guidelines for reporting harassment.
+You can easily find such a procedure on your company’s website or notice board.
+You should contact the HR manager if you don’t see such guidelines or policies.

-If you have decided to sue for Harassment, you need to have strong evidence and documents that support your claim.
+If you have decided to sue for harassment, you must have strong evidence and documents supporting your claim.
 Detailed information is given in this article.

 Yes, definitely.
-You can sue someone for Harassment, and it is a matter of self-respective and dignity.
+You can sue someone for harassment, a matter of self-respective and dignity.
 You should fight for your human rights.

 Yes, indeed.
-You should sue for Harassment if someone is continuously harassing you with your protected traits like gender, sex, or any other thing mentioned above.
+You should sue for harassment if someone is continuously harassing you with your protected traits like gender, sex, or anything mentioned above.

 Leave a Comment